Marvin Mudzongo – BA Graphic Communication

 My experience at university broadened my options as a designer and instead of getting a traditional role in firm or agency, I’ve been encouraged to start a Social Enterprise, working within the community and very much focused on visual arts.

-During the course at the University of Northampton I got to understand how to handle mass information and begin to interpret how it can be channelled in a visual way.
+During the course at the University of Northampton I got to understand how to handle mass information and begin to interpret how it can be channeled in a visual way.
 Whether it is marketing or product designing, illustration or web based design, I found that some of what I learned at university was quite helpful in practise.

 With regard to giving advice to any undergraduates interested in this line of work, I would encourage anyone to challenge him or herself by volunteering their services, getting involved locally or enter international competitions.
 If you have a clear goal and know what you want to achieve then find out about work experience, placements and get networking!